wtarreau/bootterm/README.md

  *  0 |         24 | ttyUSB0    | cp210x           | CP2102 USB to UART Bridge Controller
 ```

 Alternately, it is possible to restrict the port enumeration to only a specific set by listing them in `BT_SCAN_RESTRICT_PORTS`.
 This can be more convenient when you know that your port is always called `ttyACM0` or any such thing for example.
+Similarly these ports can end with `*` to validate any suffix, such as `ttyACM*`.

 ### Changing the baud rate